dans-art/dans-art/README.md

-- 👋 Hi, I’m @dans-art
+- 👋 Hi, I’m Daniel
 - 👀 I’m interested in working as an Wordpress Developer
 - 🌱 I’m currently learning PHP, Mysql, JS
 - 💞️ I’m looking to collaborate on interesting Projects
-- 📫 How to reach me on www.dev.dans-art.ch
+- 📫 How to reach me on https://dev.dans-art.ch

 <!---
 dans-art/dans-art is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.